splunk/splunk-aws-cloudformation/README.md

 * Support Windows AMIs
 * More testing

-## Known Issues ##
+## Known Issues & Caveats ##

+### Using same VPC stack for successive Splunk Cluster creations ###

+As mentioned above, creating VPC with Chef (Step 1) is meant to be a one-time setup.
+You can create and teardown Splunk Clusters (Step 2) as many times as you want using the same VPC and keeping the same Chef server.
+However the only caveat is you must reset the internal state of Chef.
+In order to do so:

+1. SSH to Bastion host using the keypair you specified in Step 1:

+        $ ssh -i ~/.ssh/<MyKeyName>.pem ec2-user@<BastionHostPublicIP>

+2. SSH to Chef server from Bastion Host using the keypair created by Bastion host in Step 1:

+        $ ssh -i ~/.ssh/<MyBastionKeyName>.pem ec2-user@<ChefServerPrivateIP>

+3. Reset Chef state by deleting all Splunk-related clients & nodes added in Step 2:

+        $ sudo /usr/local/bin/knife node bulk delete "ip-*"
+        $ Are you sure you want to delete these nodes?
+(Y/N) Y
+        $ sudo /usr/local/bin/knife client bulk delete "ip-*"
+        $ Are you sure you want to delete these clients?
+(Y/N) Y

+### Bringing your own License (BYOL) ###

-* Minor bug with automated linking to license master during machine bootstrap (only applicable when providing a license)
+As mentioned above, you can optionally provide you own license in Step 2.
+Currently there is an intermittent bug with Splunk's linking to license master which occurs during machine bootstrap (only applicable when providing a license).

 ## Support ##